eclipse-thingweb/domus-tdd-api/doc/sparql-endpoints/virtuoso.md

 This will be solved in Virtuoso V8, which is for now (2023) only available in commercial form.

-In the mean time, we provide with an extra configuration parameter `VIRTUOSO_ENDPOINT` that you can set to true to workaround this issue.
+In the mean time, we provide a workaround this issue.
+To use the workaround, you need to set the `ENDPOINT_TYPE` configuration variable to `VIRTUOSO` (see how to do so in the main [README](../../README.md)).